EdinbR/EdinbR.github.io/_posts/2017-10-10-october-meeting.markdown

 Hi all,

 This month we've got two great talks lined up, so we hope you'll join us in hearing about Shiny apps, and `gamms` models.
-The meeting will be held on Wednesday **18th of October**, at **5.30pm, in G.06, David Hume Tower** (on the ground floor - see map below).
+The meeting will be held on Wednesday **18th of October**, at **5.30pm, in G.06, 50 George Square** (on the ground floor - see map below).
 As usual, the meeting will be followed by drinks and chat in the Potting Shed.
 Meetings are open for all to attend and newcomers / beginners are very welcome.

 Our first speaker is [Dr. Riinu Ots](https://www.linkedin.com/in/riinu-ots-18860140/), who works as Data Manager at the [Surgical Informatics Research Group](http://surgicalinformatics.org/).
 She will be telling us about: